bertt/3dtilesrenderer-outline-plugin/blog/3dtilesrendererjs-plugins.md

 The GLTF loader plugin surface opens an additional dimension: the raw bytes of each tile's content become accessible.
 Any encoding that a glTF extension can express — outline edges, structural metadata, instanced meshes, custom materials — can be interpreted and rendered by a plugin that nobody on the core team anticipated.

 This is where the approach becomes useful beyond the standard use cases.
 A team building a wind-turbine inspection tool might add a plugin that reads custom blade-condition metadata.
 A mapping platform might add a plugin that recolours buildings by energy label at load time.
-A developer working with Dutch BAG data might add outline rendering from edges pre-computed by pg2b3dm.
 None of these were designed into the library.
 The plugin system made them straightforward to add.

 ### Publishing a Plugin as an npm Package